segf00lt/website/drafts/attitude.md

 nicknamed _Bigode_ (Portuguese for moustache), and another man.
-Bigode was telling him about when the jetty used to have two long planks at it's end that allowed people to jump and dive easily, landing in a sandy patch amid the rocks below the jetty.
+Bigode was telling him about when the jetty used to have two long planks at it's end that allowed people to jump and dive easily, landing in a sandy patch amid the rocks below.
 Back then, Bigode told the man, many more people came to the jetty, and, naturally, among these people were some idiots.
 Occasionally, one of these idiots would jump off without knowing how to swim, how to dive, or maybe while drunk, and have an accident.
 Eventually these accidents motivated